sihamlabssir/weMovies-api/README.md

 ## How to run the api

+### `composer install`
+composer install to download the list of vendors needed (to be added in dockerfile soon)

 ### `make build`
-This will build both php and nginx images based on the Dockerfile located in the root of the project, runs composer install to download the list of vendors needed
+This will build both php and nginx images based on the Dockerfile located in the root of the project.

 ### `make start`
 Runs the app in the development mode.\